 A CT scan did find a brain in there but no damage except a nasty bump and dent to my pride.
-Do you think I have ever done that kind of thing again?..No way!….A few days with no supplements, poor diet, lots of alcohol and no sleep….playing football for two hours in the very oppressive humid heat?
-Not the brightest of ideas.
+Do you think I have ever done that kind of thing again?..No way!….A few days with no supplements, terrible diet, lots of alcohol and no sleep….playing football for two hours in the very oppressive humid heat – Not the brightest of ideas.

-One day not long after the ghost tackle, my daughter found a filling behind my front left tooth!
+One day not long after the ‘ghost tackle’, my daughter found a filling behind my front left tooth!
 Yep, you guessed it AMALGAM.
 I had to bite the bullet and go and have it removed.
-The dentist was most amused when I asked for gas.
-Well it had been close to thirty years since I’d last sat in a dentists chair quivering with fear.
-It was a traumatic experience for a wimp like me but the amalgam was removed and with it over a period of taking the supplements any lingering poison with it.

 Even More Painful Revelation